-Patricia Valcarcel earned a MS in Wildlife Sciences while conducting research on the spatial ecology of the threatened giant gartersnake.
-She has worked on a variety of field research projects ranging from animal movements to behavior and reproduction.
-She has presented her work at conferences and published in peer-reviewed journals.
-She is also trained on a variety of sampling techniques including collection of samples for environmental DNA (eDNA) analysis and implemented this method for detection of giant gartersnake.
-The results are used in combination with other methods to help inform on presence of the cryptic species.
+Patricia Valcarcel is a Senior Biologist with WRA, Inc. and leads the company’s regulatory practice group.
+She has a wealth of experience in both wildlife biology and wildlife regulations.
+Patricia’s focus is reptile and amphibian species, but she has broad experience with wildlife species in northern California and California’s Central Valley including Swainson’s hawk and burrowing owl.
+She earned an MS degree in Wildlife Sciences while conducting research on the spatial ecology of the threatened giant gartersnake, and has worked on a variety of field research projects ranging from animal movements to behavior and reproduction.
+Patricia also leads training on collection of samples for environmental DNA (eDNA) analysis and implemented this method for detection of giant gartersnake in project planning.

 Halstead, B.J., Valcarcel, P., Wylie, G.D., Coates, P.S., Casazza, M. L., and Rosenberg, D.K.
 2016.
 Active Season Microhabitat and Vegetation Selection by Giant Gartersnakes Associated with a Restored Marsh in California.
 Journal of Fish and Wildlife Management 7(2): 397-407.

 Halstead, B.J., Wylie, G.D., Coates, P.S., Valcarcel, P., and Casazza, M. L. 2012.
 Bayesian shared frailty models for regional inference about wildlife survival.
 Animal Conservation 15: 117–124.

 Valcarcel, P. 2011.
 Giant gartersnake spatial ecology in agricultural and constructed wetlands.
 Corvallis, Oregon, Oregon State University.
 Master’s thesis.